enonic/lib-static/README.md

 > NOTE
 >
-> It seems tempting to let the links in the HTML (`${request.contextPath}/getResource/...`) just start with `getResource/`.
-That looks neater and simpler and could just let the browser append them as relative links, and resolve its requests to `<webappURL>/getResource/...`.
+> It might seem tempting to just let the links in the HTML (`${request.contextPath}/getResource/...`) start with `getResource/`.
+That looks neater and simpler and could just let the browser append them as relative links, and resolve its requests to `<webappURL>/getResource/...` etc.
 >
 > However, in XP, the webapp will respond to both `<webappURL>` and `<webappURL>/` - note the trailing slash, which makes the relative link behave in two different ways, only one of which is right.
 And adding a `/` at the beginning, `/getResource/...`, is of course no solution either, just an absolute path from the domain root.
 >